Levi Canning

 Levi finds himself having feelings for Amy Greenwood (Jacinta Stapleton), who also has feelings for Ned Willis (Ben Hall).
-Ned openly suggests that they go into a polyamorous relationship together and they agree, to the disapproval of Sheila, Levi's mother and Amy's daughter.
-It marks the serial's first polyamory relationship.
-The storyline develops into a rivalry between Levi and Ned, who both compete for Amy's time, and the relationship was unliked by fans and people on social media, whilst one journalist questioned if the serial's portrayal of polyamory was executed correctly.
+Ned openly suggests that they go into a polyamorous relationship together and they agree, which marked the serial's first polyamory relationship.
+The storyline develops into a rivalry between Levi and Ned, who both compete for Amy's time, and the relationship was unliked by fans, whilst one journalist questioned if the serial's portrayal of polyamory was executed correctly.
 Isabella Giovinazzo was then cast as Felicity Higgins, another roadblock for the polyamorous relationship, as Amy is opposed to Levi dating Felicity.
-Levi eventually breaks up with Amy and Felicity, who were both acting out of nature.
+Levi eventually breaks up with Amy and Felicity.
 Levi later meets Freya Wozniak (Pheobe Roberts), who manipulates Levi into liking her so she can find Gareth Bateman (Jack Pearson).
-Freya ends up falling for Levi, who is shot in the arm by Gareth in a climactic end to an episode.
 Levi and Freya later confess their love for one another.
 Morris' final scenes aired on 28 July 2022 as part of the serial's finale episode.
-One journalist said that Morris' character had not been involved in many interesting storylines, whilst another called Levi unlucky in love.
-Morris' addition to the serial was seen as a good step in normalising diverse television casting.
+Levi got a mixed reception, but Morris' addition to the serial was seen as a good step in normalising diverse television casting.
+Morris reprised the role in 2025 for the final episodes of Neighbours.